Vertical deflection: Determination

 The deflections reflect the undulation of the geoid and gravity anomalies, for they depend on the gravity field and its inhomogeneities.

 Vertical deflections are usually determined astronomically.
 The true zenith is observed astronomically with respect to the stars, and the ellipsoidal zenith (theoretical vertical) by geodetic network computation, which always takes place on a reference ellipsoid.
 Additionally, the very local variations of the vertical deflection can be computed from gravimetric survey data and by means of digital terrain models (DTM), using a theory originally developed by Vening-Meinesz.

-VDs are used in astrogeodetic levelling: as a vertical deflection describes the difference between the geoidal and ellipsoidal normal direction, it represents the horizontal spatial gradient of the geoid undulations of the geoid (i.e., the separation between geoid and reference ellipsoid).
+VDs are used in astrogeodetic levelling: as a vertical deflection describes the difference between the geoidal vertical direction and ellipsoidal normal direction, it represents the horizontal spatial gradient of the geoid undulations, i.e., the geoid slope or the inclination between geoid and reference ellipsoid.

 In practice, the deflections are observed at special points with spacings of 20 or 50 kilometers.
 The densification is done by a combination of DTM models and areal gravimetry.
 Precise vertical deflection observations have accuracies of ±0.2″ (on high mountains ±0.5″), calculated values of about 1–2″.

 The maximal vertical deflection of Central Europe seems to be a point near the Großglockner (3,798 m), the highest peak of the Austrian Alps.
 The approx. values are ξ = +50″ and η = −30″.
 In the Himalaya region, very asymmetric peaks may have vertical deflections up to 100″ (0.03°).
 In the rather flat area between Vienna and Hungary the values are less than 15", but scatter by ±10″ for irregular rock densities in the subsurface.

 More recently, a combination of digital camera and tiltmeter have also been used, see zenith camera.